Tse Bii’ Ndzisgaii or “Valley of the Rocks” is the Navajo name for Monument Valley.

 Most of the formations were named by Goulding, he replied.

 And Goulding is an integral part of the valley’s history.

 Goulding’s, Hollywood, and A Bit Of History On Monument Valley

 Monument Valley has always been considered a sacred place by the Navajo.
 Given its remote location, it escaped the Spanish invasion in the 17-18th centuries that disrupted Indian culture in other southwest locales.
-It is also not a national park, but a Navajo run land.

 But it was Hollywood that put Monument Valley on the map.

 Harry Goulding, a Colorado trader and sheep herder, bought 650 acres at Big Rock Door Mesa (Tsay Kissi Mesa) ini 1923 where he and his wife “Mike” would establish Gouldings.
 Over time the trading post grew and a two story sandstone house was built.
 Cabins would be added to accommodate the growth in traffic.

 With the Depression in the 1930’s, the area was hard hit.
 Harry Goulding had heard that Hollywood was scouting for southwestern locations.
 So with his last $60, he headed for Hollywood.

 But perseverance (and perhaps a bit of desperation?) paid off and Harry left with a $5,000 deposit from John Ford.

 The first film by John Ford, Stagecoach, put both Monument Valley and a new actor, John Wayne, on the proverbial map.
 All thanks to Harry Goulding.